uccser/cs-unplugged/docs/source/author/topics.rst

 .. note::

-  If the exercise includes learning outcomes, then the corresponding config file will also need to be added or updated to include new learning outcomes.
+  If the exercise includes learning outcomes, then the corresponding configuration file will also need to be added or updated to include new learning outcomes.

 .. note::